On differentiability of volume time functions

-where $L(Z)$ is the Jacobi field $X$ over $E^{-}(\pi(Z))$ obtained as the solution of the Jacobi equation over each generator by imposing, (a) $L(Z)=Z$ at $\pi(Z)$, and (b) a vanishing derivative at $\pi(Z)$ in the direction of the affinely parametrised generator: $\frac D {d\tau} L(Z)|_{\tau=0}=0$.
-We are going to prove that whenever $Z$ is future-directed causal, The field $L(Z)$ is linear in $Z$ and hence at each point depends continuously on $Z$.
+The field $L(Z)$ is linear in $Z$ and hence at each point depends continuously on $Z$.
 Moreover, by Proposition~\ref{P18XI12.1} the sets $\partial(\zJ^-(p))\cap \mcU $, when non-empty, are continuous radial graphs which vary continuously with $p$.
 As the domain of integration $\zJ^-(\pi(Z))\cap \mcU$ and the integrand depend continuously on $Z$ we conclude that $\hat{L}(Z)$ is continuous.
 In particular, if $Z(p)$ is a continuous vector field, then $\hat{L}(Z(p))$ is continuous in $p$.